 Your hosts will wash your clothes for you however you may be asked to hang them out to dry (dryers are not used in Italy due to the cost).
 Use of the washing machine is granted once a week.
 Please discuss details with hosts.
 We suggest that you set a ‘laundry day’ (for example, every Monday) in order to avoid misunderstandings.

 Washing machines are much smaller in Italy and therefore loads are much smaller.
-Don’t think that you can hand over twelve pairs of dirty socks, ten blouses or shirts and six pairs of jeans every week.
-They only have to wash a reasonable amount of clothes once a week (i.e., one pair of jeans, five blouses or shirts, a daily change of underwear, one skirt and one dress for girls, and two pairs of trousers for guys).
+It won’t be realistic to hand over twelve pairs of dirty socks, ten blouses or shirts and six pairs of jeans every week.
+A reasonable amount of clothes once a week would be (i.e., one pair of jeans, five blouses or shirts, a daily change of underwear, one skirt and one dress, and two pairs of pants).
 Do not use the machine for heavy clothes!
 (Coats, jackets, heavy sweaters, etc. must be taken to the dry cleaners and paid for out of personal funds.)
 Jeans, however, can be washed.
 Delicate clothes should be taken to the cleaners, but be aware that cleaners are more expensive here than in the States.

 You do not have to pay for detergent, however, you do have to purchase your own soap should you decide to hand wash certain articles.
 Whenever you hand wash something make sure that you do it in the proper place and that you know where clothes should be hung to dry (don’t hang clothes to drip-dry over wooden chairs, parquet or marble floors!).

-You are not allowed to use the telephone for outgoing calls under any circumstances with the sole exception of an emergency (i.e., illness or accident).
+You are not allowed to use the landline for outgoing calls under any circumstances with the sole exception of an emergency (i.e., illness or accident).
 You can, however, receive calls from your friends and relatives.
 Remind your friends and family to keep the calls short (10 minutes) and to call you only when necessary.
 Please ask your friends and family not to call too often or at inconvenient times (during meal times and never after 10:00 p.m. if it’s not an emergency).
 Keep in mind the difference in time between here and the US.
-We are 6 hours ahead of EST. A 30 min. phone call is considered a long call and unacceptable!
+We are 6 hours ahead of EST.

 Dos and Don’ts: